rrcobb/winner-take-all-tutorial/README.md

 export default App;
 ```

 When we make a small change and save, we see the change reflected almost instantly in the browser.
-(It's pretty safe to change the text, event if the rest of the code here is still mysterious)
+(It's pretty safe to change the text, even if the rest of the code here is still mysterious)

 After my update, my browser shows:
 ![screen shot 2017-09-07 at 7 11 33 pm](https://user-images.githubusercontent.com/3818920/30193157-7e6b0764-9400-11e7-954a-b745fadd3344.png)